whispir/api/source/includes/_messages.md

 The outcome of this message will be a complete message with placeholder variables @@ replaced with the supplied values.

-For more information about sending messages, please consult the documentation under Messaging.
+For more information about retrieving the responses and status of the sent message, refer to [message status](https://whispir.github.io/api/#message-status) below.